GBLutskii/AlliedTask/README.md

 **TwoSequencesSort.cs** file contains class with methods for performing the task.
 **Program.cs** file just consistently executes these methotds with given files A.txt and B.txt.
-**AlliedTaskTest.cs** contains few tests for methods from class in TwoSequencesSort.cs.
+**AlliedTaskTest.cs** contains few tests for methods of class in TwoSequencesSort.cs.
 Tests are written in NUnit Framework (which is based on JUnit).

 **Here's the original task:**